 The course aims to provide participants with all the necessary tools to understand the rationale, content and application of the requirements introduced by SFDR and its technical standards.
 It will seek to answer the key interpretation questions and address the main implementation challenges.

 The objective of the course is to provide answers to the key questions on the implementation of SFDR.
-Guidance is focused on applying the Regulation in the interim period between 10 March 2021 and 1 January 2022 and ensuring preparedness ahead of the next application phases.
+Guidance is focused on applying the Regulation in the interim period between 10 March 2021 and 1 January 2022 (or deferred date of 1 July 2022) and ensuring preparedness ahead of the next application phases.

 The course is introduced by an overview and follows the structure of the regulation.
 The first module covers the entity-level transparency requirements and is followed by two modules focusing on product-level disclosure made in pre-contractual documents, websites and periodic reports.